Contact and Booking Information:

 · Lake Tahoe Area

-Cal-Neva Resort, Spa and Casino (North Shore area), Moody's (Truckee)
+Moody's Bistro & Lounge (Truckee), Cal-Neva Resort Spa and Casino (North Shore area)

 · San Francisco, California

-Polish Festival (Golden Gate State Park), Les Joulins (sat in)
+Annual Orchid Festival, Polish Festival (Golden Gate State Park)

 · Roanoke, VA